 jamba.bat for Windows) is the main script that Jamba generates for you to help in invoking the right set of

-cmake targets and dependencies when you want to build, test, validate etc…
+cmake targets when you want to build, test, validate etc… from the command line.

 Simply use the